 “And if you don’t mind me saying, I think that ‘boy’ is ready to make amends for anything that happened between the two of you.”

 I blushed, embarrassed that my teacher knew what was happening between Scorpius and I.

 “Thank you, Professor.
 And I promise that if I have issues again, I’ll come to you.”

-She let my hands go, and reverted back to the Professor I knew and loved.
+She let my hands go, and reverted back to the professor I knew and loved.
 “Good, Miss Weasley.
-Considering this meeting went well over time, the young man outside the door has been waiting for a long time.
+Considering this meeting went over time, the young man outside the door has been waiting for a long time.
 See you tomorrow at breakfast.”

 Her eyes crinkled in a smile, and I picked up my bag and opened the door.